“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 One reason we cling to moderation is fear.
 What if I can never enjoy a drink at a celebration again?

 And the bonuses?
-No hangovers, no regret, no anxiety.
+No hangovers.
+No regret.
+No anxiety.

 Learning From the Past

-- Addiction changes how our brain responds to alcohol.
+- Addiction changes how our brain responds to alcohol

-- Moderation brings frustration, deprivation, and eventual relapse.
+- Moderation brings frustration, deprivation, and relapse

-- Freedom comes from letting go of moderation and choosing sobriety.
+- Freedom comes from letting go of moderation and choosing sobriety

 — Brent